Code-Institute-Submissions/b1ndark-project2/README.md

             .join("");
     }
   ```
-- If User wanted to play the quiz more then once, after first time, the question container was having issues in displaying score area and back button.
+- If User wanted to play the quiz more than once, after first time, the question container was having issues in displaying score area and back button.
   - So to fix this bug I had to add a new ```function resetQuestionContainer()``` to reset the style display of the same ones.
   <br>